datastax/zdm-proxy/migration/README.md

         return query
     }

-In each of the queries above, we are also accounting for case-sensitive keyspace/table/column names by putting names with uppercase letters in quotes.
+In each of the queries above, we are also accounting for case-sensitive keyspace/table/column names by putting names in quotes.
-Formatting the uppercase names for gocql:

-    func HasUpper(name string) string {
-      if checkUpper(name) {
-        return strconv.Quote(name)
-      }
-      return name
-    }

-Formatting the uppercase names for dsbulk:

-    func DsbulkUpper(name string) string {
-      if checkUpper(name) {
-        return "\\\"" + name + "\\\""
-      }
-      return name
-    }
-## Priority Queue

-To handle edge cases such as updating table data as it is being migrated, we implement a priority queue which will order the tables based on table.Priority.
-The proxy service will hold update queries until the migration service notifies it that the table to be queried has been successfully migrated.
-When the proxy service sends us a TableUpdate update, we will increment the table's priority in the priority queue if it hasn't already been migrated.

 ## Checkpoints